ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 {: .vmd}

 #### Plotting data with Gnuplot
 Start Gnuplot by typing gnuplot.
-Then it gnuplot command prompt enter the following commands:
+Then in gnuplot command prompt enter the following commands:

 ~~~
 set xlabel "Time (ns)"